 Volume 1 of a is for apple was released in April 2015 to worldwide acclaim; all copies of the book sold out within a month and are now sought-after collector’s items which fetch high prices on the second-hand market.
 Ever since, people have been asking for a reprint of Volume 1.
 Well, we are glad to announce we will be offering a very limited number of reprints of this book, so if you missed out on Volume 1, this is your chance to grab a copy.
 Originally, Volume 1 came with a two-sided disc with two previously unheard Jackie Lomax demos, but due to agreements we had with Jackie, a reprint of that single is no longer an option.
 Instead, we are proud to be able to offer two previously unreleased Apple recordings on a vinyl single with the reprint, one of which is an Apple published song by Miles and Robert Priestley (who are also featured on one of RPM’s great Apple published acts compilations, 94 Baker Street Revisited), while the B-side is a version of Ev'rything's Al'right by the Mojos performed by an unknown group and found on an Apple acetate.
 Of course we will give the buyers of the original Volume 1 the opportunity to buy this single as well.

-a is for apple Volume 2 will feature an additional single which is available ONLY with the first 500 ordered copies, which features another previously unissued Jackie Lomax demo called The Millionaire, kindly supplied to us by top collector J.D.
+Please note: The new Vol. 1 single is currently out of stock!
+New stock is expected in June.
+Our readers may have a brand new single instead, which features another previously unissued Jackie Lomax demo called The Millionaire, kindly supplied to us by top collector J.D.
 Colebrooke and kindly approved for release by the Lomax Estate.
 The B-side is taken from another Apple Publishing acetate by an obscure duo called Grenville & Weston with a superb, mildly psychedelic track called Aeroplane, which also sees its first release ever on a disc.
-Please note: the first 500 copies are now fully subscribed.
-All subsequent orders won't get the additional bonus single!

 Like a is for apple Volume 1, which clocked in at 692 pages, Volume 2 is of a similar size with nearly 700 pages full of rare photos, documents and record labels and sleeves.
 You will find discographies on Billy Preston, Jackie Lomax and Doris Troy before they joined Apple.
 You will find images of every original disc the Beatles covered during the Get Back sessions.
 You will find detailed information and images of every Apple published and Apple related disc released during the first quarter of 1969.
 You will find a complete overview of every recording, be it audio or video, made during the Beatles' sessions at Twickenham and Apple.

-We are also offering special packages at special prices, so you can save on postage for combined shipping and get the chance to purchase the last remaining copies of the book Who's The Redhead On The Roof by Beatles roadie Kevin Harrington (signed by him) and/or the charity single Lu La Le Lu by Klaus Voormann and Wishful Thinking (very few signed copies remain).
+We are also offering special packages at special prices, so you can save on postage for combined shipping and get the chance to purchase the last remaining copies of the book Who's The Redhead On The Roof by Beatles roadie Kevin Harrington (signed by him) and/or the charity single Lu La Le Lu by Klaus Voormann and Wishful Thinking.

 1. Contents of the website